intamixx/matnn/README.md

 There is an average wait of around 30 seconds for a typical prediction to complete.
 The result will not be available immediately.

 # Status API (GET)
-This will show the status of the prediction.
+This will show the status of the prediction using the ID returned from the upload step above.
 ```
 curl -k 'https://mat.intamixx.uk:9090/api/status/01f436c22d490885a90853d7d048c5ff-ntrh9'
 ```